 Companies will get millions in bailouts, politicians will earn six-figures for spewing divisive rhetoric enhancing their punditry careers (today’s politician will be tomorrows news contributor), in fear of a looming food shortage some politicians will, for whatever reason, block your ability to plant your own food.
 You can come to your own conclusions on why growing your own food when there are concerns of a food shortage is not considered “essential”, I will focus on survival here with this post.

 So to answer the question of who was our knight in shining armor, the laborer was the superhero.
 And by “laborer” I mean anyone who works with their hands for a living.
 Of course, there are always exceptions to any statement, only a Sith deals in absolutes.
-But generally speaking, the person who left-their-home kept things moving.
+But generally speaking, the person who left-their-home kept things moving are the folks we need to thank.
 With this in mind, we have a new challenge ahead.
 Specifically, how do we survive when the economy collapses?

 Figure 1.
 Napoleon’s March